wj18sawy/GraphicsProjectGame/README.md

 # GraphicsProjectGame
-Game I made for a Graphics projects at Siena College
+Game I made for a Graphics project at Siena College